A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 Text-Driven 3D Editing \cite{EditSplat,GSEdit,huang2025dacapo} represents an emerging and rapidly advancing technology that allows users to enable convenient and efficient editing or generation of 3D scenes through simple natural language instructions, significantly reducing the technical barriers to 3D modeling and content creation.

 $\bullet$ \textbf{Localizing the Editing Object}.
 Most current research first requires text to locate the objects that need to be edited.
 GaussianEditor~\cite{GaussianEditor-HGS,GaussianEditor-ROI}, as pioneering work in the field of 3D editing based on 3D Gaussian Splatting technology, proposes innovative editing methodologies.
 The former significantly enhances editing precision by integrating textual descriptions throughout the training process to track editing targets.
 The latter achieves refined control over the editing process by extracting regions of interest (ROIs) corresponding to textual instructions and mapping these regions to 3D Gaussians.
 These methods leverage the InstructPix2Pix~\cite{brooks2023instructpix2pix} model during the editing process, but due to its inherent limitations, issues like inaccurate localization and limited editing control still persist.
 To address these, GSEditPro~\cite{GSEditPro} introduces an attention-based progressive localization module, leveraging cross-attention layers from the T2I model to classify Gaussians and precisely localize editing regions.
 It also incorporates DreamBooth~\cite{ruiz2023dreambooth} for enhanced diversity and flexibility.
 Xiao \etal~\cite{xiao2025localized} propose a lighting-aware 3D scene editing pipeline, utilizing an Anchor View Proposal (AVP) algorithm to identify target regions and a coarse-to-fine optimization process with Depth-guided Inpainting Score Distillation Sampling (DI-SDS) for texture and lighting consistency.
+RoMaP~\cite{kim2025robust} employs 3D-Geometry Aware Label Prediction to identify editing targets and combines SDS loss with additional regularization to produce high-quality local edits while preserving contextual consistency.